Does the ANC have a ‘good story to tell’? We examine key election claimsComments 3

 When the 2012/13 figure of 111,278 is added to this, it results in a total of 1,773,377 individuals.

-The first part of the claim is incorrect.
 The 2012 Development Indicators compiled by the Department of Performance Monitoring in the Presidency reported that in 1994/95 61.9% of households had access to water infrastructure that was “greater than or equal to [Reconstruction and Development Programme] standards”.
 This standard is, in part, equal to a minimum of 25 litres of potable water per person per day within 200 metres of a household.

-The second part of the claim is not supported by available research.
+The claim is not supported by available research.
 The 2011 census, found that 91.2% of households had access to piped water, either inside their own homes or yards or from communal taps.
 The remaining households, 8.8% (or about 4.5-million people), had no access to piped water.
 The latest General Household Survey put the percentage of households with access to piped or tap water at 90.8%.

 However, as a previous Africa Check report has shown, access to water does not always mean that the water-related services are good or that the water is safe.
 The 2012 General Household Survey found that only 60.1% of households rated the quality of water-related services they received as “good”, down from 76.4% in 2005.